 Leave US-441 at Lady Lake, go east and meander left until you reach Lake Griffin Road.
 Follow it all the way to where it ends at the Harbor Hills development.
 Turn left on dead end Matthews Rd and take a peek at an old Florida fish camp.
 Then go back to Lake Griffin Road and turn right on Marion County Road.
 Go north to tee intersection, then turn left.
 Go to SE 155th Ave and turn right (north).
 Go to State Road 42, then left to Weirsdale, south on State Road 25 back to Lady Lake.
-Rolling fields and hills, sparse development, neat old houses.
+Rolling fields and hills, sparse development, neat old houses, one of the quietest central Florida day trips yet so close to a rapidly urbanizing area.
 The way Florida used to be and still is here.
 Next door to The Villages Florida.

 Start in downtown Howey-In-The-Hills.
 Go west on Number 2 Rd to Bloomfield Ave, then north across State Road 48 to Lakeshore Drive.
 Follow Lakeshore along shore of Lake Harris.
 Turn left at old church built in 1875, then continue to Lime Ave and back to State Road 48.
 Follow State Road 48 back to Howey or take State Road 19 across the lake to Tavares.
 Rolling farmland, old houses, beautiful lake shore, old houses.

 Ocala National Forest Drive from Mount Dora to Melrose.
 Start in downtown Mount Dora and take Donnelly St north past US-441 until it becomes SR-44.
 Turn west at stoplight and turn right (north) in one block on Estes Road (CR44A).
 Stay on CR44A into Umatilla, then north on SR-19.
 Follow SR-19 north to past Salt Springs, then west on CR316 to Fort McCoy.
 Then north on CR315 to Orange Springs.
 Then north on CR21 to SR-20.
 Then west on SR-20 to SR-21.
 Then north to Melrose.
+No other central Florida day trips can match the quiet grandeur of the Ocala National Forest.
 About 90 miles one way.

 Mount Dora to Cross Creek, Micanopy, Evinston and McIntosh via the Ocala National Forest.
 Take SR-44 north from Mount Dora.
 Turn west (left) at stoplight and turn right (north) in one block on Estes Road (CR44A).
 Stay on CR44A into Umatilla, then north on SR-19.
 Follow SR-19 north to past Salt Springs, then west on CR316 to Fort McCoy.
 Turn right about 5 miles west of Fort McCoy on NE 175th Street Road.
 Follow this road to US-301.
 Turn right on US-301 to Citra.
 At Citra, turn left on County Road 325 to Cross Creek.
 Stay on CR-325 through Cross Creek and turn left on CR-346 to Micanopy.
 From Micanopy, turn right on US-441 then turn left on NW 230th St to CR-225.
 Turn left and visit Wood and Swink Store and U.S. Post Office.
 Go south on CR-225 to US-441 and McIntosh.
 Go south on US-441 from McIntosh through Orange Lake to County Road 318.
 Turn left on CR-318 back to Citra.
 About 80 miles one way.